hpcleuven/VscDocumentation/source/data/data_discovery.rst

 Using iCommands
 ===============

-iRODS permits users and administrators to access and contribute descriptive information about their data.
+iRODS allows users and administrators to access and contribute descriptive information about their data.
 This descriptive information/metadata improves search and therefore better enables data discovery.
 Users can search for data objects using metadata descriptors as search terms.
 Both automatic, system-generated metadata and user-created metadata are supported in iRODS.

 What is metadata?